- From a mid-90s radio interview: Dave Grohl's impression of Fred Schneider from The B-52s.

 - FREEESH POOOOOOTS!
-Less funny is that Dave was actually hospitalized, but didn't take long to make fun of himself for it.
+What's less funny is that Dave was actually hospitalized, but he didn't take long to make fun of himself for it.

 - The band's tour riders describe the band's requirements for themselves and their crew in the most hilarious ways possible.

 - The video for "Big Me", the funniest Mentos commercial parody ever.
 "Footos.
 The Fresh Fighter".